Lawyer booked for forging documents to appear as public prosecutor in courts in Mumbai | Law-Order

 The home department, in its reply in August 2023, stated that Jagtap was appointed as a special public prosecutor for two extortion cases registered at Marine Drive and Mumbai Crime Branch's Unit-9, and the appearance was limited to these two cases at the Quilla court as well, but he attended the sessions court and cheated the court and the government, the official said.

-The accused advocate appeared as a special public prosecutor in the high court, sessions court and Thane district court by producing forged documents and cheated the state government, he said.
+The accused advocate appeared as a special public prosecutor in the high court, sessions court and Thane district court by producing forged documents, and thereby cheated the state government, he said.

+Jagtap, meanwhile, claimed that he was appointed by the concerned authorities to appear as a special public prosecutor in the cases he appeared in.

+''I also received letters from the law and judiciary department ratifying my appointment as special public prosecutor,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)